idkrly1919/verdisscramjet/AI_RULES.md

 *   **Build Tool:** Vite.
 *   **Styling:** Tailwind CSS for utility-first styling, with DaisyUI for pre-built UI components.
 *   **Icons:** Lucide Svelte (`@lucide/svelte`) for all vector icons.
-*   **Proxy Engine:** Utilizes the Ultraviolet proxy engine along with Bare Mux for handling web traffic.
+*   **Proxy Engine:** Utilizes the Scramjet proxy engine along with Bare Mux for handling web traffic.
 *   **State Management:** Svelte 5 Runes (`$state`, `$derived`, `$effect`) are used for all state management.

 ## Development Guidelines